horizon-institute/chariot/README.md

 # What is Chariot?
 Chariot is a web app designed to store and visualise data from environmental sensors.
 Chariot enables monitoring of domestic environmental conditions of one or more properties.
-Chariot is optimised to work with the temperature/humidity/electricity sensors from [OpenEnergyMonitor] (https://openenergymonitor.org/emon/hardware).
+Chariot is optimised to work with the temperature/humidity/electricity sensors from [OpenEnergyMonitor](https://openenergymonitor.org/emon/hardware).

 We have attempted to make Chariot easy to install for interested parties who wish to use Chariot for their own monitoring purposes in accordance with [the license](https://github.com/horizon-institute/chariot/blob/master/LICENSE).